 The Keeper of Promises

 At some point in our lives, we all have experienced broken promises.
 Perhaps someone broke a promise to us that left us feeling disappointed or even betrayed.
 Sometimes, we might be forced to break a promise ourselves because something legitimately important came up, and we feel terrible about breaking our commitment.
 There is only one being who we can count on to never break His promise and that is God.
-In this week's Torah reading, the evil sorcerer Balaam discovered that the hard way.

 First, let’s take a look at some background information.
 According to Jewish tradition, this was not Balaam’s first encounter with the children of Israel.
 No, Balaam had been plotting against this nation for centuries.
 The Jewish sages teach that Balaam was the mastermind behind the Egyptian plan to enslave the Israelites as a way of permanently subjugating them.
 So, as you might imagine, Balaam was more than a little disappointed when God set the Israelites free.
 It upset his entire plan, his greatest “accomplishment.”
 It’s no surprise then that Balaam was all too eager to curse the Israelites when asked by the king of Moab.

 However, try as he might, every time that Balaam tried to curse the children of Israel, blessings came out instead.
 Balaam’s goal was to have the Israelites die in the desert or, better yet, return to slavery in Egypt.
 Balaam would be vindicated, and his honor restored.
 However, God had already promised to bring the Israelites out of Egypt and into the Promised Land.